-Situated in the Virudhinagar district of Tamil Nadu Sriviliputhur is the most auspicious temple town of the state.
+Situated in the Virudhunagar district of Tamil Nadu, Srivilliputhur is the most auspicious temple town of the state.
 This place is famous for a lot of reasons.
 The place has an ancient history that has a legacy of its own.
 The temples in this town are renowned all across the country and are considered to be very auspicious by the people of the state.

-The eleven towered tower situated in the place is the landmark of the town as it is dedicated to Lord Srivilliputhur.
-The Lord is known as Vatapatrasayee and is considered to be very powerful.
+The eleven-towered structure situated in the place is the landmark of the town as it is dedicated to Lord Srivilliputhur.
+The lord is known as Vatapatrasayee and is considered to be very powerful.
 The place is famous for some great festivals that take place every year.

-There are various places of tremendous interest in this famous temple.
-The most important place is the Sri Andal Temple, which is regarded as most auspicious among one hundred and eight, Divya Deshams.
+There are various places of tremendous interest in this famous temple town.
+The most important place is the Sri Andal Temple, which is regarded as the most auspicious amongst the one hundred and eight Divya Desams.
 The deity here in this place is the most important abode of Lord Vishnu.

 Peritzhvar and Andal, the two most important Alwars of the Tamil history were born in this place.
-Moreover, the Vatapatrasayi temple is also there in this place, and the deity in this temple is known as Rangamannar.
-During deluge, the Lord actually rests in the form of a baby in the banyan tree leaf.
+Moreover, the Vatapatrasayee Temple is also there in this place, and the deity in this temple is known as Rangamannar.
+During deluge, the lord actually rests in the form of a baby in the banyan tree leaf.
 This leaf is known as Vatapatram.

-Kallagar is in the form of Kattalagar in the Katallagar Koil temple that is situated at a distance of nine kilometers from Srivilliputhur.
-The temple locates over the Mantuga hills.
+Kallagar is in the form of Kattalagar in the Katallagar Koil that is situated at a distance of nine kilometres from Srivilliputhur.
+The temple is located over the Mantuga hills.
 All through the year the Theertha Thotti water flows in this place.

-There are many who come in this town during the Car festival which is known by the locals as the Thaer Thiruvizha festival.
+There are many who come in this town during the Car Festival, which is known by the locals as the Thaer Thiruvizha.
 The festival is very famous.
 Thousands of tourists from all across the state visit these places in order to get an enriched view on the Tamil history and culture.

 The place is connected to other major cities by rail and road.
 Madurai is the nearest airport to Srivilliputhur.